dsharlet/array/README.md

 ```

 `array::for_each_value` and `array_ref::for_each_value` calls a function with a reference to each value in the array.
-The order in which `for_each_value` calls the function with references is undefined, allowing the implementation to reorder the traversal to optimize memory access patterns.
 ```c++
 my_array.for_each_value([](int& value) {
   value = 5;